AVSimulation/SCANeR-Quick-Starts/Pages/HT_Configure_driver_input/Configure_Driver_Input.md

 4. Click on  `...`to see the available files provided by AVSimulation.
 These configuration files are ready to use for standard systems.
 ![](./assets/ListeHDRV.png)

 If your system is not on the list or if you want to customize the mapping, check out step 3 !

 AVSimulation can also help you configure and tune your acquisition system 😀.

-Click on file icon next to .hrdv file name -> Interface to change the mapping and gearbox modes, add additionnal hardware, tune the force feedback etc.

 ## Step 3 Modify the mapping
 In this chapter we will see how to modify the mappings for the most common driver's input (Steering wheel, Pedals and Gearbox).